Johnstown, Colorado

 Johnstown is a home rule municipality in Weld and Larimer counties in the U.S. state of Colorado.
-The population was 9,887 at the 2010 United States Census.
+The population was 17,303 at the 2020 United States census.

 History

 The Town of Johnstown began with the vision of Harvey J. Parish before its platting in 1902.
-The town was named for Parish's son.
-The town was incorporated in 1907.
+When Parish realized that the Great Western Railway was building close to his homestead, he purchased land for $11/acre and platted the land that would later be known as Johnstown.
+The original plat of Johnstown contained no more than 10 acres.
+Lots were 25'x140' with 20' alleys.
+Johnstown's main street, now known as Parish Avenue, was originally named Greeley Avenue Public Road.
+Incorporated in 1907, Johnstown was named for Parish's son, John.
+When asked what he would call his new Town, he replied, "It will be my son's town.
+Let's call it John's Town."
+John Parish would later serve as Mayor from 1929 to 1934.

-A meteorite fall in the adjacent former town of Elwell on the afternoon of 6 July 1924, became known as the Johnstown meteorite.
+A meteorite fall in the adjacent former town of Elwell on the afternoon of July 6, 1924, became known as the Johnstown meteorite.
 It was notable with a number of large pieces of the broken-up asteroid recovered, including one of 23.5 kg that impacted into the Earth to a depth of 5.5 ft.
 The meteorite fell during an outdoor funeral service with more than 200 people attending who witnessed the event or heard the several stones falling.
 The meteorite is classified as an "achondrite stony meteorite of the diogenite class in the HED group" of meteorites that are believed to have hived off of the asteroid Vesta approximately one billion years ago.